-- focussing new housing, jobs and community facilities in Bath, Keynsham, Midsomer Norton and Radstock particularly ensuring: - a there is the necessary modern office space in Bath within or adjoining the city centre to enable e development in rural areas is located at diversification of the economy whilst maintaining the unique heritage of the City - b sufficient space is available in Keynsham to reposition the town as a more significant business location whilst retaining its separate identity - c there is deliverable space to enable job growth in the towns and principal villages in the Somer Valley to create a thriving and vibrant area which is more self-reliant socially and economically - settlements with a good range of local facilities and with good access to public transport - 2 making provision for a net increase of 8.700 jobs and 11.000 homes between 2006 and 2026, of which around 3,400 affordable homes will be delivered through the planning system - 3 prioritising the use of brownfield opportunities for new development in order to limit the need for development on greenfield sites - 4 retaining the general extent of Bristol Bath Green Belt within B&NES with no strategic change to the boundaries - 5 requiring development to be designed in a way that is resilient to the impacts of climate change - 6 protecting the district's biodiversity resource including sites, habitats and species of European importance - 7 ensuring infrastructure is aligned with new development
+- 1: focussing new housing, jobs and community facilities in Bath, Keynsham, Midsomer Norton and Radstock the Somer Valley particularly ensuring: - a: there is the necessary modern office space in Bath within or adjoining the city centre to enable diversification of the economy whilst maintaining the unique heritage of the City - b: sufficient space is available in Keynsham to reposition the town as a more significant business location whilst retaining its separate identity - c: there is deliverable space to enable job growth in the towns and principal villages in the Somer Valley to create a thriving and vibrant area which is more self-reliant socially and economically - d: development in rural areas is located at settlements with a good range of local facilities and with good access to public transport - 2: making provision to for accommodate; - a. a net increase of 10,170 10,300 jobs; - b. the objectively assessed requirements for homes, including affordable homes, 12,700 homes between for the Plan period (2011 to 2029), as set out in the table below; and of which around 3,110 affordable homes will be delivered through the planning system.